ZeanQin/zeanqin.github.io/content/articles/bulk-export-strava-activities-for-garmin-connect.md

 ## What is this

-This tool exports all your Strava activities into gpx files, which can then be uploaded into your Garmin Connect account.
+This tool exports all your Strava activities into `.gpx` files, which can then be uploaded into your Garmin Connect account.

 ## Why